vjousse/play2-blog-jousse/README.md

     sbt run

+Copy the `conf/application.conf.dist` to `conf/application.conf` and change the default values as needed.

 # Deploy

 Tweak the `deploy.sh` script and run it.
 Be sure to have the same JVM version on the client and on the server.